 Hyouchuu said nothing.
 He gritted his teeth and tried to make his legs work enough for him to stand.

 “You are as bullheaded as they come.
-But why not share a word or two?
+Why not share a word or two with the rest of us?
 That pack looks heavy.
 You the only one who can carry it?”

 Hyouchuu looked at the man.
 His pack was heavy, too heavy.
 “Please—”